enthought/enable/docs/source/kiva/overview.rst

 of other possible output formats without any (or at least minimal) changes to the image generation code.

-Kiva is the base layer of the Chaco plotting library, and is what is responsible for actually drawing pixels on the screen.
+Kiva is the base drawing layer of the Chaco plotting library, and is what is responsible for actually drawing pixels on the screen.
 Developers interested in writing code that renders new plots or other graphical features for Chaco will need to be at least passingly familiar with the Kiva drawing API.